cmaureir/progra-alma/lectures/week8/lecture31.rst

 MonitorTool & monitor
 ~~~~~~~~~~~~~~~~~~~~~

-The MonitorTool allows the user to display the values of the properties,
+The MonitorTool allows the user to display the values of properties,
 in real-time, on the screen.
-Also, is based on the ACS Monitor implemenation.
+It is based on the ACS Monitor implemenation.

-The refresh rate of the properties values is defined on the Configuration Data Base (CDB),
+The refresh rate of the property values is defined on the Configuration Data Base (CDB),
-in a variable called ``default_trigger_time``, and can be turned if incorrect.
+in a variable called ``default_trigger_time``, and can be changed if incorrect.

 You can use a wrapper function called ``monitor()`` to simplify the syntax.